ericmaicon/spa-with-dummy-api/README.md

-# Simple React SPA application
+# Simple React SPA

-This is a simple SPA with React and a dummy api.
+This is a simple SPA with React and a dummy API.
 It uses:

 * React
 * Redux